 Stir in the vanilla.
 If you prefer a thicker yogurt such as Greek yogurt, strain the yogurt to let some of the whey drain off, then refrigerate.

-What 2 Ingredients Are Needed to Make Delish Instant Pot Yogurt?
+Which 2 Ingredients Are Needed to Make Instant Pot Yogurt?

 - Whole or 2% Milk

 - Starter Yogurt Made with Milk and Live Active Cultures

 What Tools Will I Need for Making Yogurt?